zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/examples/bionemo-esm2/finetune.md

 # Setup and Assumptions

 In this tutorial, we will demonstrate how to create a fine-tune module, train a regression task head, and use the fine-tuned model for inference.

+All commands should be executed inside the BioNeMo docker container, which has all ESM2 dependencies pre-installed.
+This tutorial assumes that a copy of the BioNeMo framework repo exists on workstation or server and has been mounted inside the container at `/workspace/bionemo2`. (**Note**: This `WORKDIR` may be `/workspaces/bionemo-fw-ea` if you are using the VSCode Dev Container.)
+For more information on how to build or pull the BioNeMo2 container, refer to the [BioNeMo2 README](../../../../../README.md)!

 To successfully accomplish this we need to define some key classes:

-1. Loss reduction method (compute the supervised fine-tuning loss)
+1. Loss Reduction Method - To compute the supervised fine-tuning loss.
-2. Fine-tune model head (downstream task head model)
+2. Fine-Tuned Model Head - Downstream task head model.
-3. Fine-tune model (ESM2 + task head)
-4. Fine-tune config (configures Fine-tune model and loss)
+3. Fine-Tuned Model - Model that combines ESM2 with the task head model.
+4. Fine-Tuning Config - Configures the fine-tuning model and loss to use in the training and inference framework.
-5. Dataset
+5. Dataset - Training and inference datasets for ESM2.

-This tutorial assumes that a copy of the BioNeMo framework repo exists on workstation or server and has been mounted inside the container at `/workspaces/bionemo-fw-ea`.

-All commands should be executed inside the BioNeMo docker container.

 ## 1 - Loss Reduction Class